Norway iconic hikes

 First move

-Confirm the start point, shuttle or parking, food and water, weather, daylight, and return plan before treating it as viable.
+Confirm the start point, shuttle or parking, food and water, weather, daylight, and return plan before building the trip around it.

 Trolltunga guided or rescheduled